A Parallel-in-Time Combination Method for Parabolic Problems: Theoretical framework

 Due to its non-intrusive approach, \texttt{XBraid} is completely agnostic to the spatial decomposition.
 This means that the spatial dimension, i.e.\ the discretization $\Omega_l$ of $\Omega$, can be parallelized {\em independently} of the temporal parallelization.
 In traditional sequential time-stepping schemes, however, each process involved in the spatial parallelization is responsible for one part of the spatial discretization and its associated spatial data, such as matrix and solution entries, for all time steps.
 These storage requirements can be reduced by noting that the spatial data is only needed for some of the time steps, depending on the chosen time propagator.
 For example, the backward Euler method requires only the spatial solution vector of the last time step and all spatial data for the current time step.
 In contrast, the multigrid reduction-in-time approach requires the storage of all spatial data associated with the current process for all time steps, since each of the time steps can be solved repeatedly and without sequential order.
 Thus, the additional temporal parallelization level provided by \texttt{XBraid} ensures that each process only needs to store its part of the time partition and thus only the corresponding spatial data associated with the process.
 This can be seen in \cref{fig:xbraid_space_time_mpi} for general time propagators, possibly depending on all previous time steps.

 When only using time coarsening, i.e.\ no space-time coarsening, the required memory per process for multigrid reduction-in-time increases by a factor of $O(\log_c N)$ with a time coarsening factor of $c > 1$ compared to sequential time stepping, see \cite{xbraid-package}.
-In practice, \texttt{XBraid} supports memory usage reduction by storing the solution only at the C time steps and reconstructing solutions at F time steps by F relaxation whenever required, which is the default and also used in this work.
+In practice, \texttt{XBraid} supports memory usage reduction by storing the solution only at the C time steps and reconstructing solutions at F time steps by F relaxation whenever required, which is used in this work.
+We denote by $\hat{P}^t_l$ the temporal parallelization factor, i.e.\ the number of processes used for the temporal parallelization via \texttt{XBraid} for some spatial discretization $\Omega_l$.
+The total number of employed processes $P_l$ for the spatial and temporal parallelization of the problem associated with $\Omega_l$ is then given by